maderaroja/Predicting-Heart-Attacks/README.md

 ## 2. A Random Forest Predictive Model
 A random forest predictive model is used because it provides better accuracy (tradeoff) than other classifiers, which includes a lower risk of over-fitting.
 The data includes categorical features, which might result in a bias (tradeoff) of the random forest algorithm.
 This does not heavily disadvantage the exploratory intent of this project.

-The aim of this model to predict the likelihood of a patient getting a heart attack.
-All features excepting the target feature (`Heart_attack`) are in play.
+The aim of this model is to predict the likelihood of a patient getting a heart attack.
+All features, excepting the target feature (`Heart_attack`), are in play.
 This comprises:
 - `age`
 - `sex`
 - `chest_pain`